colbyhoke/pandas-challenge/README.md

 # pandas-challenge
-##Challenge chosen: PyCitySchools
+## Challenge chosen: PyCitySchools \
-<br>This Jupyter Notebook takes in CSVs about students, their grades, and their schools in a district and provides reporting.
+This Jupyter Notebook takes in CSVs about students, their grades, and their schools in a district and provides reporting.
+CSVs are:
-<br>CSVs are:
 * PyCitySchools/Resources/students_complete.csv
 * PyCitySchools/Resources/schools_complete.csv

 #--------------------------------------------------------------------------------------------
-OBSERVATIONS:
+OBSERVATIONS: \
-You must include a written description of at least two observable trends based on the data.
+You must include a written description of at least two observable trends based on the data. \
-1:

 #--------------------------------------------------------------------------------------------